 Right click anywhere on the page and select ‘Inspect’.
 This will open the Inspect tab on the right-hand side of your browser window.
 Click on the Console tab at the top of the page, beside the Elements tab.
 Right click in the window to open the options, select ‘Save as…’, and enter your desired file name and destination.
 The file will be saved by default as a log file that you can locate and forward Chartio support for assistance.

 Go to the menu bar, select Tools > Developer Tools, or press F12.
 In the Developer Tools window, select the Script tab > Console.
 When you refresh your sample code in the browser, you should see your console messages displayed.
-As for Firefox, select and copy the resulting console log text into a plain text file to forward to the support team.
+Similarly to when using Firefox, select and copy the resulting console log text into a plain text file to forward it to the support team.

-Once you’ve exported your console messages, reach out to our us at email@example.com with your errors.
+Once you’ve exported your console messages, reach out to us at firstname.lastname@example.org with your errors.

 Check out the short video below for additional ways to export your console logs in Google Chrome and Firefox: